 Consistent with the Governor's order, Legal Services of Northern California closed all of its local offices to walk-in clients to protect our clients, applicants for services, and our employees from the possible spread of COVID-19.
 We understand that this is an evolving issue.
 We will make decisions based on current public health recommendations.
-We will continue to accept new clients and process current client cases through telephone and email communication.
+We continue to accept new clients and process current client cases through telephone and email communication.
 If you are a current client with an open case, please contact your advocate for instructions.
 Applicants for services should visit our local office webpage to get updated information on how to contact our offices for help.

 COVID-19 DISASTER RESOURCES